'This is what racism looks like': Democrats blast Trump for attacks on 'The Squad'

 CONGRESSIONAL DEMOCRATS

-She also slammed GOP members of Congress who have avoided criticizing the president's comments.
+She also slammed GOP members of Congress who have avoided criticizing the president for his comments.
 "Until Republican officials denounce yesterday’s explicitly racist statements (which should be easy!), we sadly have no choice but to assume they condone it," she tweeted.
 "It is extremely disturbing that the *entire* GOP caucus is silent.
 Is this their agenda?"

-House Speaker Nancy Pelosi, D-Calif., blasted Trump in a pair of tweets Sunday and defended the four members — striking a note of party unity following her tense back-and-forth with Ocasio-Cortez last week.
+Pelosi blasted Trump in a pair of tweets Sunday and defended the four members — striking a note of party unity following a tense back-and-forth with Ocasio-Cortez last week.

-House Democratic Caucus Chairman Hakeem Jeffries, D-N.Y., told Trump to “shut.
-Your. reckless.
+Rep. Hakeem Jeffries of New York, the House Democratic Caucus chairman, told Trump to “Shut.
+Your.
+Reckless.
 Mouth,” suggesting that Trump’s comment would unite Democrats.

+Sen. Robert Menendez, D-N.J., said Monday on Twitter that Trump's comments represented "another vile, racist attack from the President.
+These comments are absolutely disgusting, and sure don’t reflect our American values.
+If there’s an *ounce* of decency left in the Republican Party, they’ll speak up and condemn Trump’s comments."

 2020 DEMOCRATIC PRESIDENTIAL CONTENDERS

-The candidates running to take President Trump on next year also united in their condemnation of his comment.
+The candidates running to take Trump on next year also were united in their condemnation of his comment.

 Sen. Elizabeth Warren, D-Mass., struck a similar note.
 “Let’s be clear about what this vile comment is: A racist and xenophobic attack on Democratic congresswomen," she tweeted Sunday.
 "This *is* their country, regardless of whether or not Trump realizes it.
 They should be treated with respect.
 As president, I’ll make sure of it.”

-Former Vice President Joe Biden, the current frontrunner in the Democratic race, tweeted Sunday that Trump "continues to spew hateful rhetoric, sow division, and stoke racial tensions for his own political gain.
+Former Vice President Joe Biden, the current Democratic front-runner in the polls, tweeted Sunday that Trump "continues to spew hateful rhetoric, sow division, and stoke racial tensions for his own political gain.
 Let's be clear: Racism and xenophobia have no place in America.”

 Sen. Cory Booker, D-N.J., slammed Trump and linked to an ActBlue website for people to contribute to Democratic congressional candidates.